Dahi Chhole: Chickpeas in Yogurt Curry

 Whisk very well.

-Caution: You must wait till the tadka pan’s heat and yogurt’s coolness have converged towards a happy median.
+Caution: You must wait till the tadka pan’s heat and yogurt’s coolness have converged towards a happy medium.
 Impatience at this step will lead to an ugly curdled curry.

 Place the pan with the tadka-yogurt mixture back to cook.
 Now, with the heat set to very low and the ladle stirring the yogurt continuously, bring the curry to a gentle bubbling boil.

-Add the boiled chickpeas to the yogurt curry.
-Add some water the chickpeas were boiled in, if you want a thinner curry.
+Add the boiled chickpeas into the yogurt curry.
+If you want a thinner curry, add some of the water the chickpeas were boiled in (that you had kept aside in step 1).
 Continue to cook for another 5 minutes, stirring all the while.

 Dahi chhole is ready to eat.

-Serve alongside boiled rice for a delicious, filling meal.
+Serve dahi chhole alongside jeera rice, parathas, pooris, or plain boiled rice for a delicious, filling meal.

 Notes: